-This entry was posted on 24 June 2009.
+This entry was posted on 24 June 2009 by mon@rch.
 It was filed under Allegany State Park, Flickr, Kids, Mammals, Nature, photography and was tagged with baby, Fawn, white-tailed deer.

 Welcome to the mon@rch nature blog and I hope you join us in some of our nature adventures through the Allegany State Park area!